 Ask for Recommendations

 Chances are you know plenty of family and friends who have taken their kids through the process of braces (or who have gone through it themselves).
 Ask around for recommendations on the best orthodontists in your area, and you are sure to get some good advice.
 This is an important strategy to use because you’ll hear first-hand testimonies, both the good and the bad, from people you know that worked with their doctors for sometimes two years or more.
-Now’s the time to get the dirt on the orthodontists in your community!
+Now’s the time to get the scoop on the orthodontists in your community!

 Use the Free Consultations